 4. Communication.
 Communication is conducted via email unless we mutually agree to a time for a chat.
 At minimum, I provide daily email updates and/or updates to a designated server (and more where necessary) which include the progress, a description of the process to date and what I still intend to achieve by the agreed date.
 In turn you’ll need to involve all parties who have a say from day one.
 Of course, how you arrange your review process is entirely up to you but if for example, there happens to be a ‘Big Kahuna’ who gets the final nod then they really need to be involved from the outset rather than coming in with the final say at the end after all progress has been signed off.
 To meet agreed deadlines I require feedback within a reasonable time-frame (generally 24-hours).
 All this minimises delays and downtime.

 5. Price Quotation.
 The quoted price I provide before commencing is based on the scope of the work given at the time of our initial contact during the briefing stage and any documentation provided.
 Following our initial chat and after agreeing to the time required to complete the task, I provide you with a quotation and a breakdown of the process to complete the task within the agreed time.
-The quote is valid for 30 days.
+The quote is valid for 14 days.
 Any subsequent changes to the task will mean a revised quote.
 While I’ll do what I can, due to commitments to other clients it’s unfortunately not always possible to extend the agreed time if changes are made.
-I generally quote a day-rate unless an hourly rate is preferred and a minimum booking is for one day.
+I quote a flat day-rate unless an hourly rate is preferred and a minimum booking is for one day.

 7. Mission Creep.
 It goes without saying that while we all want the best possible result, ‘mission creep’ requires additional time and money.
 Ideally it’s best to have as clear as possible idea of your requirements from the outset.
 If however, ‘mission creep’ becomes impossible to avoid then whether it is possible to include a new idea is assessed on a case-by-case basis factoring in the available time and your budget.
 With ‘mission creep’ I inform you in writing if it’s possible and how much it will additionally cost in time and money.